nealav/so-you-want-a-job/README.md

 * [j-delany / easy-application](https://github.com/j-delaney/easy-application)
 * [Apply Everywhere](https://docs.google.com/document/d/1n7vxbL0Wjt58Q6M73b3leNjIYSkUeej1E8afQF86ZeQ/edit#)

 1. Apply to 10 jobs per day at the minimum.
 Don't set arbitrary minimums like 100 jobs per day.
 You will overwhelm yourself.
 Do NOT, under any circumstances, burn yourself out over a job search.
 Just assume that the potential hit-rate of your applications will fall somewhere between 5% - 20%.
 I like to assume that the hit-rate is 10%.
-So applying to 10 jobs per day should net you at least 1 recruiter call.
+So applying to 10 jobs per day should net you at least 1 recruiter call per batch.
 You don't even have to actually apply to 10 jobs.
 Think of it like lead generation.
 Adding technical recruiters on LinkedIn (get them 500+ connections, bruh) and following hiring managers and developers on Twitter also happens to be meaningful lead generation, something that could potentially lead you to a job opportunity.

 2. My opinion is that cover letters are useless.
 If you're supposed to write a 1 page resume because nobody has time to read anything longer than a 1 page resume, then why would they bother or have time to read your cover letter?
 I don't have all the answers.
 There is a lot of opinion on this.